 This is a hot, wet month.
 There’s increased rainfall, with an average of 187 millimeters falling across 12 days, and an increased likelihood of thunderstorms occurring (however these are usually short and sharp).
 As for the heat, temperatures see highs well over 30°C; the average temperature sits around 28°C.

-Weather in July in Tulum
+Tulum Weather July

 In the middle of July, the Mexican vacation season starts.
 Hotel prices are higher, the beaches are busier, and there are more people around in general.
 July is also one of the hottest months of the year, which is part of the appeal of heading to the beach to cool off.